Skincare FAQ

 Glucosamine

-Another naturally occurring molecule, glucosamine, is an amino sugar that the body uses to form cartilage and maintain tissue hydration.
-Glucosamine makes such a great skincare ingredient since it stimulates hyaluronic acid synthesis, which in turn accelerates wound healing, improves skin hydration, and decreases wrinkles.[11]
-However, another researched-backed function of glucosamine is to inhibit melanin production.
-According to studies, products containing 4% N-acetyl glucosamine (a derivative of glucosamine) are clinically beneficial to reduce the appearance of facial hyperpigmentation in eight weeks.[11]
+Glucosamine is an amino sugar that the body uses to form cartilage and maintain tissue hydration.
+Besides inhibiting melanin production, glucosamine boosts our body to make more hyaluronic acid.
+This accelerates wound healing, enhances skin hydration, and diminishes wrinkles.
+Moreover, products containing 4% N-acetyl glucosamine (a derivative of glucosamine) are clinically proven to reduce the appearance of facial hyperpigmentation in eight weeks.[10]

 Resveratrol